fleming79/ipylab/README.md

 Control JupyterLab from Python notebooks.

-The goal is to provide access to most of the JupyterLab environment from Python notebooks.
+The goal is to provide access to most of the JupyterLab environment from the Python kernel.
 For example:

 - Adding widgets to the main area `DockPanel`, left, right or top area
 - Build more advanced interfaces leveraging `SplitPanel`, `Toolbar` and other Lumino widgets